anthrax3/Spiderpig/README.md

 Note - Exif mode is currently 'standalone' - i.e, not to be used in conjuction with other options.
 Example:
 ./spiderpig -u http://somewebsite.com --exif
+Exif mode also drops a gmaps.csv file that is google maps import compatible.
+That means you can see a map of where all the images were taken ;)